Download This Bill in Microsoft Word format

 Section 40-36-520.
 As used in this compact and except as otherwise provided:

 (1) 'Active duty military' means full-time duty status in the active uniformed service of the United States, including members of the National Guard and Reserve on active duty orders pursuant to 10 U.S.C.
-Chapter 1209 and Section 1211.
+Chapter 1209 and Chapter 1211.

 (2) 'Adverse action' means any administrative, civil, equitable, or criminal action permitted by the laws of a state that is imposed by a licensing board or other authority against an occupational therapist or occupational therapy assistant, including actions against the license or compact privilege of an individual, such as censure, revocation, suspension, probation, monitoring of the licensee, or restriction on the practice of the licensee.